bitstorm/modern-webdev-wicket/README.md

 </dependency>
 ```

-The main dependency is probably the one on [Wicket and Spring Boot integration project](https://github.com/MarcGiffing/wicket-spring-boot) (artifactId _wicket-spring-boot-starter_)
+The main dependency is probably the one on [Wicket and Spring Boot integration project](https://github.com/MarcGiffing/wicket-spring-boot) (artifactId _wicket-spring-boot-starter_) which lay the foundation for our application.

 java hazelcast